 How do you hang outdoor Christmas lights on your home?

 If you want to install Christmas lights along your roofline, one of the easiest options is to use special clips that snap onto your gutters or slide under shingles.
-“Make sure that the first strand can reach a power source, then attach lights to clips (view at Amazon) that can attach to your gutters or shingles and can hold various types of light strands,” say Allen.
+“Make sure that the first strand can reach a power source, then attach lights to clips that can attach to your gutters or shingles and can hold various types of light strands,” says Allen.
 These clips can typically hold any size Christmas light, and they can be installed without any tools.

 Do I need to cover the plugs for my outdoor Christmas lights?